nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 We’ll return to both as we proceed.

-Before we get into any code, let’s get hands-on to get a feel (pun intended) for Big O. We’ll use an example from [Grokking Algorithms](https://amzn.to/376TGy9).
+Before we get into any code, let’s get hands-on to get a feel for Big O. We’ll use an example from [Grokking Algorithms](https://amzn.to/376TGy9) _(Note: Amazon links are affiliate)_.

 Let's say I give you a square piece of paper and ask you to divide it into sixteen squares.
 How would you approach this problem?

 You could take the brute force approach and draw sixteen individual squares.
 If you take this approach, how many steps, or computations, will you perform?

 Sixteen.

+One for each square that you draw.

 Is there an approach that requires fewer steps?

 Of course!

 Fold the paper in half.
 Then in half again.

-Four squares!
+How man squares did you just create?

+Four!

 Now fold it in half two more times.